iryna-kondr/scikit-llm/README.md

 ### Dynamic Few-Shot Text Classification

 `DynamicFewShotGPTClassifier` dynamically selects N samples per class to include in the prompt.
-This allows the few-shot classifier to scale to the datasets that are too large for the standard context window of LLMs.
+This allows the few-shot classifier to scale to datasets that are too large for the standard context window of LLMs.

 *How does it work?*

 During fitting, the whole dataset is partitioned by class, vectorized, and stored.

-During inference, the [annoy](https://github.com/spotify/annoy) library is used for fast neighbors lookup which allows to iclude only the most similar examples into the prompt
+During inference, the [annoy](https://github.com/spotify/annoy) library is used for fast neighbor lookup, which allows including only the most similar examples in the prompt.

 ```python
 from skllm import DynamicFewShotGPTClassifier